aschrijver/protoc-gen-doc-example/README.md

 _Con's_:
 - HTML-only format support.
 Other formats will be polluted with html tags
 - Need to escape html characters that are part of the text, using `&lt;`, `&gt;`, etc.
-- Not currently a viable option: [Field information not rendered with custom html.mustache templates](https://github.com/pseudomuto/protoc-gen-doc/issues/300)

 ### Build-in markdown template with inline markdown formatting